b0llull0s/Arch-Installation-Scripts/README.md

 ## Synopsis:
-Installation script for Arch Linux with Wayland, Hyperland and Waybar riced with py-wal.
+Simple installation script for Arch Linux with Wayland, Hyperland and Waybar riced with py-wal.
 It also unlocks the Black Arch library and downloads some basic security utils

 Planning to add the next features soon: